Understanding the C# Dictionary

 In this example:

-foreach (var (key, value) in wishList) iterates over each key-value pair in the wishList dictionary.
+iterates over each key-value pair in thewishList

-key refers to the key (e.g., "Tim Corey").
+refers to the key (e.g., "Tim Corey").value

-- The inner loop iterates over each item in the list and prints it.
+refers to the list of values associated with that key.- The inner loop iterates over each item in the list and prints it.

 Accessing More Complex Values